Welcome to your next baking adventure! I’m about to introduce you to a tool that will revolutionize your baking experience: the baking plate.

 Cleaning and Care

-1. Avoid Soap: Do not use soap when cleaning your baking plate, as it can absorb into the material and affect the taste of future baked goods.
+1. Avoid Soap: Do not use soap when cleaning your baking sheet, as it can absorb into the material and affect the taste of future baked goods.
 Instead, use a scraper or brush to remove any residue, and rinse with warm water.

-Where to Buy a Baking Plate
+Where to Buy a Baking Sheet

 Conclusion